The Beach Boys: Use of studio musicians

-Biographer James Murphy said, "By most contemporary accounts, they were not a very good live band when they started. ...
+Biographer James Murphy said: "By most contemporary accounts, they were not a very good live band when they started. ...
 The Beach Boys learned to play as a band in front of live audiences", eventually to become "one of the best and enduring live bands".
 With only a few exceptions, the Beach Boys played every instrument heard on their first four albums and first five singles.
-It is the belief of Richie Unterberger that, "Before session musicians took over most of the parts, the Beach Boys could play respectably gutsy surf rock as a self-contained unit."
+Music critic Richie Unterberger believed that "Before session musicians took over most of the parts, the Beach Boys could play respectably gutsy surf rock as a self-contained unit."

 As Wilson's arrangements increased in complexity, he began employing a group of professional studio musicians, later known as "the Wrecking Crew", to assist with recording the instrumentation on select tracks.
 According to some reports, these musicians then completely replaced the Beach Boys on the backing tracks to their records.
 Much of the relevant documentation, while accounting for the attendance of unionized session players, had failed to record the presence of the Beach Boys themselves.
 These documents, along with the full unedited studio session tapes, were not available for public scrutiny until the 1990s.

 Wilson started occasionally employing members of the Wrecking Crew for certain Beach Boys tracks during the 1963 Surfer Girl sessions – specifically, on two songs, "Hawaii" and "Our Car Club".
 The 1964 albums Shut Down Volume 2 and All Summer Long featured the Beach Boys themselves playing the vast majority of the instruments while occasionally being augmented by outside musicians.
 It is commonly misreported that Dennis in particular was replaced by Hal Blaine on drums.
 Dennis's drumming is documented on a number of the group's singles, including 1964's "I Get Around", "Fun, Fun, Fun", and "Don't Worry Baby".
-Starting with the 1965 albums Today! and Summer Days, Brian used the Wrecking Crew with greater frequency, "but still", Stebbins writes, "the Beach Boys continued to play the instruments on many of the key tracks and single releases."
+Starting with the 1965 albums Today! and Summer Days, Brian used the Wrecking Crew with greater frequency, "but still", Stebbins writes, "the Beach Boys continued to play the instruments on many of the key tracks and single releases".